geojupyter/geojupyter.org/blog/20250820-inperson-hackathon-and-design-dialog/index.md

 * Explored using devcontainers to reduce startup burden for new contributors

   > This is an interoperable development container that automates the dev environment
+  > setup for JupyterGIS development.
-  > setup for jupytergis development, which works both on Hub infrastructure as well as on
+  > It works both on Hub infrastructure and on VSCode / Codespaces without any
-  > VSCode / Codespaces without any additional tinkering!
+  > additional tinkering!
   > This means that users, regardless of their host OS, can build and iterate on
   > JupyterGIS either locally (using Docker or Docker + VSCode) or in the cloud (on
   > managed Hub infrastructure or GitHub codespaces).